 Extreme Heat: Extreme heat can cause significant damage to the local environment by dehydrating vegetation and wildlife, which would create a cascading effect to the surrounding environment.
 Extreme temperatures may severely decrease the yield of Georgia's cash crops.
 Extreme heat can be associated with drought and prolonged heat waves.
-Livestock are adversely affected by extreme heat and may suffer medical problems or death.
+Vulnerable human populations, as well as livestock are adversely affected by extreme heat and may suffer medical problems or death.

 Wildfires: A wildfire is an uncontained fire that spreads through the environment.
-Wildfires have the ability to consume large areas, including infrastructure, property, and resources.
-Not only do the flames harm the environment, but the massive volumes of smoke spread by certain atmospheric conditions also affect the health of nearby populations.
+Wildfires may consume large areas, including infrastructure, property, and resources.
+Not only do the flames harm the environment, but the massive volumes of smoke spread by wind also affect the health of nearby populations.
 Wildfires result from the interaction of three crucial elements: fuel, ignition (heat), and oxygen.
 Natural and manmade forces cause the three crucial elements to coincide in a manner that produces wildfire events.